steodose/BlogPosts/README.md

 # Data
-Data for all my projects
+Data for all my projects.
+Original work can be found at https://betweenpipes.wordpress.com/